 |Total for Major||53|

 Up to 10 credits taken under the undifferentiated grading option (pass/no pass) in 200- or 300-level elective sociology courses can be applied toward fulfilling departmental major requirements.
 Differentiated grades of C or above are required for all other sociology courses and for STAT 243.
-A student must pass SOC 301 and 302 with a grade of C or better before taking other required courses as a sociology major.
+We recommend that students take and pass SOC 301 and 302 with a grade of C or better before taking other required courses as a sociology major.